Mission

 Sabitha Masih

-Sabitha currently serves as the Provincial School Counselling Consultant, Department of Education and Early Childhood Development.
-She is a graduate of the Acadia Counselling program and has worked over the past 20 years in the field of education.
+Sabitha is the Provincial School Counselling Consultant at the Department of Education and Early Childhood Development.
+She graduated from the Acadia Counselling Program and has worked in education for over 20 years.
 Sabitha has been a teacher, school counsellor, vice principal and principal within the Halifax region.
 She has also worked overseas as a teacher and school counsellor.
-Sabitha has volunteered on the Board of Directors at Mount Saint Vincent University, as well as the Public School Administrators Association of Nova Scotia and more recently working with Newcomer Families to support their move to a new community and culture.
+Sabitha has volunteered on the Board of Directors at Mount Saint Vincent University and the Public School Administrators Association of Nova Scotia and, more recently, worked with newcomer families to support their move to a new community and culture.

 Wanda McDonald

-Wanda is Manager of Counselling and Wellness at the Nova Scotia Community College.
-She has Bachelor's and Master’s degrees in Social Work, and 29 years of work experience which includes direct clinical practice, research, policy and program development, teaching, and mentoring.
-She has taught at Memorial University and Dalhousie Schools of Social Work.
-Much of her work has been in the field of mental health and addictions.
-Wanda has volunteered with numerous boards and community groups.
-She has a special interest in leadership, diversity and inclusion, evidence-informed practice, post-secondary mental health and well-being, and cultivating communities of practice.
-Travel, cooking, reading, biking, and spending time in the outdoors with her husband and twin boys are all part of her self-care.
+Wanda is the Manager of Counselling and Wellness at Nova Scotia Community College.
+She has Bachelor's and Master’s degrees in Social Work and brings 31 years of experience encompassing direct clinical practice, research, policy and program development, teaching, and mentoring.
+Wanda’s teaching background includes roles at Memorial University and Dalhousie University Schools of Social Work.
+Much of her work has been in mental health and addictions and, more recently, in post-secondary student affairs.
+A socio-ecological model underpins her approach to resilience and wellness.
+She has volunteered with several boards and community groups.
+She is passionate about human rights, equity, and inclusion and bringing those values into the realm of leadership and workplace well-being.
+Additionally, she actively cultivates communities of practice, fostering collaborative learning environments.
+Outside work, Wanda finds joy in diverse pursuits, travel, painting, reading, and biking.
+She especially cherishes moments outdoors with her husband and twin boys, finding solace in the beauty of nature.

 Erica McGill

 Erica received her B.A. and M.Ed.(Counselling) from Acadia University, where she is currently the Director of Health, Counselling, and Accessibility Learning Services.
 She has experience with St. Mary's University and private practice settings and has completed training in Emotionally Focused Therapy.
 Erica has worked as a site supervisor with the M.Ed.
-Counselling Program for the last 7 years as well as being a supervisor for RCT Candidates with the NSCCT.
-She has also taught the Counselling Adolescents and Children course several times in the past.
-She works from a trauma-informed, strengths-based, feminist perspective and strives to provide health and wellness supports that focus on prevention and resiliency building with individuals and the campus communities.
+Counselling Program for the last 7 years and being a supervisor for RCT Candidates with the NSCCT.
+She has also taught the Counselling Adolescents and Children course several times.
+She works from a trauma-informed, strengths-based, feminist perspective and strives to provide health and wellness supports focusing on prevention and resiliency building with individuals and the campus communities.

 Jennifer Moore